West Street Watershed Stormwater Project

 The project sought to capture and treat polluted stormwater runoff that would otherwise flow into the East River, restore native plants and habitat, improve local air quality and reduce ambient temperatures, and decrease chronic flooding and sewer backups in the project area.

-In 2015 the Brooklyn Greenway Initiative, Inc. received a supplementary grant of $1,639,878 (and provided $7,500,000 in matching funds) to expand the project.
+In the fall of 2015 the Brooklyn Greenway Initiative, Inc. received a supplementary competitive GCEF grant of $1,639,878 (and was to provide $7,500,000 in matching funds) to expand the project.
 The expansion was to enable the project to implement green infrastructure practices on additional streets and sidewalks between West Street, Commercial Street, McGuiness Boulevard, and Calyer Street (“Area 2”), and thereby extend the benefits of the project to the community.

-The following factors contributed to the reduction in the ultimate number of sites deemed suitable for the installation of bioswales:
+The following factors contributed to the substantial reduction in the number of sites deemed suitable for the installation of bioswales:

-- Increased costs associated with site investigations and testing required by the New York City Department of Transportation (DOT)/Department of Environmental Protection (DEP), including soil contaminant and infiltration testing that was not a city requirement until after the GCEF grants were awarded.
-This reduced the number of sites that could be tested by the project from 93 to 76 sites.
+- Increased costs associated with site investigations and testing required by the New York City Department of Transportation (DOT)/Department of Environmental Protection (DEP), including soil contaminant and infiltration testing that was not required by the City until after the GCEF grants were awarded.
+These increased costs reduced the number of sites that could be tested by the project from 93 to 76 sites.

-- The NYC DOT/DEP determined significantly fewer sites were suitable for bioswales than was anticipated by the project.
-Of the 76 sites tested for soil contaminant and infiltration, NYC DOT/DEP determined that 33-35 had sufficient and safe infiltration.
+- The DOT/DEP determined that significantly fewer sites were suitable for bioswales than was anticipated by the project.
+Of the 76 sites tested for soil contaminant and infiltration, the DOT/DEP determined that only 33 to 35 had sufficient and safe infiltration.

-- After project funding, NYC DEP changed their policies for bioswales in DOT rights-of-way to include “special conditions” for projects believed to pose a higher risk for failure.
-These “special conditions” would have required Brooklyn Greenway Initiative to provide long-term maintenance of the installations and a commitment to remove the bioswale if it should fail.
-Of the 33-35 sites found to be suitable by NYC DOT/DEC for bioswales based on soil contamination and infiltration testing results, NYC DEC determined that 19 would require “special conditions.”
-These conditions require significant long-term funding that Brooklyn Greenway Initiative was not prepared to commit.
+- After the project grants were awarded, DEP changed their policies for bioswales in DOT rights-of-way to include “special conditions” for projects believed to pose a higher risk for failure.
+These “special conditions” would have required Brooklyn Greenway Initiativeto provide long-term maintenance of the installations and a commitment to remove a bioswale if it should fail.
+Of the 33 to 35 sites found to be suitable by DOT/DEC for bioswales based on soil contamination and infiltration testing results, DEC determined that 19 of these sites would require “special conditions.”
+These conditions required significant long-term funding that Brooklyn Greenway Initiativewas not prepared to commit.